metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 #### _History_

 Twice, the Patriots faced the Bills last year.
 Twice did they win by only one score.
-But that New England team was drastically different with Tom Brady at its helm.
+But that New England team was dramatically different with Tom Brady at its helm.
 This year's Patriots squad is depressingly worse.
 The Bills (arguably) are better than they were last year.

 #### _Weather_